IBM/openshift-workshop-was/README.md

 # Openshift Workshop for WebSphere Users

-This information in this repository is designed to help with WebSphere user's journey in application and operations modernization,  to transition to adopt Cloudpak for Applications and Openshift.
+This information in this repository is designed to help with WebSphere user's journey in application and operations modernization,  to transition to Cloudpak for Applications and Openshift.

 For administrators, the goals are: